egeaydin/Mousy/README.md

 ## Known problems

+Version 0.0.3:

+* No movement condition and movement stop condition is not accurate thus breaking the following calculations.

 Version 0.0.2:

-* The filtering system is inaccurate thus causing miscalculations on velocity following position.
+* ~~The filtering system is inaccurate thus causing miscalculations on velocity following position.~~

 Version 0.0.1: